jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ### Exercise #10 - Adding Third Party OAUTH Credentials for BIG-IP Self Service Applications

+Step 12.
+Adding a Client ID

+Step 13.
+Authorizing our Declaration to our Client

+Step 14.
+Using our Client ID to make our Declaration

 ### Exercise #11 - Adding Thrid Party Access Control for BIG-IP Self Service Applications

 ---

+TODO: Add Steps to Build an IAM Role Policy and Use that to secure our declaration

 The API Service Gateway in Next Generation Partner Ecosystems